-In the United States, more than one third of adults (or 78.6 million people) are obese, according to the Centers for Disease Control and Prevention.
+In the United States, about 40 percent of adults (or 93.3 million people) are obese, according to the Centers for Disease Control and Prevention (CDC).

 Obesity is usually defined using a ratio of height to weight called body mass index (BMI), which often correlates with a person's level of body fat.
 According to the CDC, an adult with a BMI of 30 or higher is considered obese.

-At a fundamental level, obesity occurs when people regularly eat more calories than they burn.
-A number of factors can contribute to obesity, including a lack of physical activity, a lack of sleep, genetics and certain medications that slow calorie burn, increase appetite or cause water retention, such as corticosteroids, antidepressants or some seizure medications.
+At a fundamental level, obesity occurs when people regularly eat and drink more calories than they use.
+Besides a person's eating behavior, a number of factors can contribute to obesity, including a lack of physical activity, a lack of sleep, genetics and the use of certain medications that can cause weight gain or water retention, such as corticosteroids, antidepressants or some seizure medications.

 Modern culture and conveniences also, in part, contribute to obesity.
-According to the National Heart, Lung, and Blood Institute, environmental factors that promote obesity include: Oversized food portions, busy work schedules that don't allow for physical activity, lack of access to healthy foods at supermarkets, and lack of safe places for physical activity.
+According to the Mayo Clinic, environmental factors that promote obesity include: Oversized food portions, busy work schedules with little time for an active lifestyle, limited access to healthy foods at supermarkets, easy access to fast food and lack of safe places for physical activity.

-Obesity has also been found to "spread" socially among friends.
+Obesity may also be linked to the company a person keeps: It has been found to "spread" socially among friends.
 A 2011 study published in the American Journal of Public Health suggested that the reason for this social spread was because friends share similar environments and carry out activities together that may contribute to weight gain.